Congratulations on your admission to Northeastern Illinois University! Identify your

 Deferring Your Admission

-To request a deferral of your application or admission for up to one year, please complete the Request for Deferral of Application or Admission Form, and email it to defer-admission@neiu.edu or submit it to:
+To request a deferral of your application or admission for up to one year, please log into your application portal and complete the Deferment Request of Application or Admission Form.

 Congratulations on your admission to Northeastern Illinois University as an Undergraduate Student-at-Large.
 Complete the following steps for a smooth transition into your studies at Northeastern Illinois University.

-First, activate your account in NEIUport, the University’s secure online portal, so you can have access to information, online tools, services and more.
+First, activate your account in NEIUport, the University’s secure online portal, so you can access information, your Nmail, online tools, services and more.
 Once activated, explore the Current Student tab in NEIUport to learn how to:

-- view your academic profile, your unofficial transcript and any holds on your account.
+• View your academic profile, unofficial transcript, and any holds on your account.

 Desire to Learn (D2L) is an online learning environment that houses syllabi, course materials and tools you will use for many of the courses you will take at Northeastern.
 D2L also enables you to communicate with the faculty members teaching your courses and your classmates.
 Familiarize yourself with D2L before your first day of classes.

 All students must provide documentation of immunization/vaccination history to Northeastern Illinois University Student Health Services.
-Instructions are available online.
-Discounted vaccinations and free immunization reviews available at NEIU Student Health Services.
+Immunization records can be submitted through their NEIU email to health-services@neiu.edu, or other Instructions are available online.
+Discounted vaccinations and free immunization reviews are available at NEIU Student Health Services.

 Additional Information